 Involving Community Partners

 A strong sense of community makes the Renton Schools an outstanding place to work and learn.
 Parents are valued members of district advisory committees for budget, career and life skills, special education, basic instruction, diversity, gifted education, technology, facilities, and school enrollment.
 Many schools have adopted site-based councils, governing bodies that enable students, staff, parents, and other community leaders to jointly make decisions that will positively impact instruction and learning.
 Each school has an active PTA and encourages parent involvement in school committees, leadership groups, and classroom, library, health room, and field studies volunteer opportunities.
 The city of Renton, the business community, and Renton Schools have created a collaborative partnership to improve learning opportunities for all students.
 The Greater Renton Chamber of Commerce recognizes the connections between successful schools, an educated workforce, and a thriving economy.
 Business leaders regularly share their skills with students and invite their participation in job shadowing, internships, and other special experiences.
 Representatives from the business community mentor students in the robotics competition, help in engineering and science activities, and lend their expertise to classroom and all-school projects.
-The Chamber of Commerce sponsors the annual Business-Education Exchange, which allows educators and business owners to spend a half-day in each other's workplace.
-This valuable program helps the business community understand some of the issues and challenges in education and gives teachers a sense of the skills and knowledge their students will need to succeed in tomorrow's jobs.
-The Chamber also hosts a New Teachers' Breakfast each fall to welcome incoming staff.
+The Chamber hosts a New Teachers' Breakfast each fall to welcome incoming staff.
 Each new teacher attends as a guest of local business.
-The city of Renton and Renton School District joined forces in 1995 to create Communities in Schools of Renton.
-This local nonprofit organization leverages the resources of businesses, churches, colleges, health care providers, city programs, and social services agencies to address the needs of children and families.
-The result has been a powerful network of services to enhance students' basic education through their involvement in activities such as the Mentors Project, the Readiness to Learn Family Support Project, and the 21st Century Community Learning Centers After-School Program.
+The City of Renton and Renton School District joined forces in 1995 to create Communities in Schools of Renton, a local nonprofit organization that leverages the resources of businesses, churches, colleges, health care providers, city programs, and social services agencies to address the needs of children and families.